SnowflurrySDK/Snowflurry.jl/docs/src/library.md

 ### Basic Quantum Objects

-There are three basic quantum objects defined in Snowflake to simulate a Quantum system.
+There are three basic quantum objects in Snowflake to simulate a quantum system.
 These objects are Ket, Bra, and Operator.

 ```@docs
 Ket